 DAS Modeling Clay on the Pottery Wheel

 DAS air-dry Clay Is made in Italy and has been around since 1963.
 It is a water-based air-dry modeling clay made with natural Clay, fillers, and binders, making it stronger than ceramic bone dry clay.

 The fibers in this Clay make forms sturdy and less likely than other products to break once dry.
 This means there’s minimal shrinkage, which reduces cracks or breaking while drying out completely, making DAS air dry clay a good hand-building and sculpting clay, but how about throwing on the wheel?

 Results on the Wheel

-At first, it felt stiff but with some wedging and water, the clay becomes more workable.
-It didn’t stick to the wheel very well at first but centered and opened pretty well.
+At first, it felt stiff, but with some wedging and water, the clay became more workable.
+It didn’t stick to the wheel very well at first, but it centered and opened pretty well.
 The Clay felt a little rubbery.

 The Activa Plus Air Dry Clay on the Pottery Wheel